dotbitHQ/Documents/DAS-Introduction-202105-EN.md

 As shown above, DAS has a built-in cash reward mechanism for channels and invitees.

-If an account is priced at $`X`, a user initiating a CKB transaction directly will need to pay the equivalent of $`X` in CKBytes or other tokens to register.
-And you only need to pay `0.9X` for the wallet channel registration, and `0.8X` for the invitee information when you register. `0.8X` paid by the user, of which `0.1 * 0.8X` is paid to the channel, `0.1 * 0.8X` is paid to the invitee, and finally `0.8 * 0.8X` is injected into the revenue as a DAS system.
+If an account is priced at `X`, a user initiating a CKB transaction directly will need to pay the equivalent of ​`X` in CKBytes or other tokens to register.
+And you only need to pay `0.95X` for the wallet channel registration, and `0.95X` for the invitee information when you register. `0.95X` paid by the user, of which `0.1 * 0.95X` is paid to the channel, `0.1 * 0.95X` is paid to the invitee, and finally `0.8 * 0.95X` is injected into the revenue as a DAS system.